 - It wouldn't be much of a stretch to state that every turn-based RPG does this, as they force groups of enemies into the same encounter against the player, even if they would not have a reason to even consider it.
 Such examples as pairings of predator and prey, elementals of opposed elements, or even soldiers of opposed armies.

 - Notably averted, however, in Final Fantasy XIII, in which you'll often come across two or more enemies fighting each other.
 Usually, neither side will attack you until you either attack them first or the other side is killed.

 - In Super Smash Bros.:

 - The final match before Master Hand in Brawl is a Battle Royal... except for the fact that it's not.
 CPU characters focus on killing the player, instead of each other.
 This is even more evident with the Dragoon and Smash Ball: the CPU opponent getting it always focuses on a player.

-- In fact, this seems to be the case in a regular free for all match.
+- In fact, this seems to be the case in a regular free-for-all match.
 There will always be at least one guy who will stalk you no matter how much you try to distance yourself and when they do, it attracts attention from the other AI players, thus you get caught in the "brawl."
-Nor is it limited to major items.
-If you aren't there to hit the CPU players tend to just jump around and occasionally take a pot shot at each other.
+Nor is it limited to the AI's use of items.
+If you aren't there to hit, the CPU players tend to just jump around and occasionally take a pot shot at each other.
 Also, if you hide behind a wall in a custom stage, which the AIs have trouble with, in free-for-all, they will ignore each other and attempt to hit you, even though they can't, or they'll just pace back and forth together.